leo-arch/clifm/README.md

 * A `trash system` to be able to recover deleted files.

 * Just like the `ls` command, CLiFM uses (customizable) color codes to identify file types.
-However, and unlike `ls`, CLiFM is also able to distinguish between empty and non-empty files.
+However, and unlike `ls`, CLiFM is also able to distinguish between empty and non-empty files or directories.
 Once in CliFM, type `colors` to see the entire list of color codes.

 ![alt_tag](https://github.com/leo-arch/clifm/blob/master/images/colors.png)